drkhodakarami/drkhodakarami.github.io/Logger.md

 ```

 The result will be a log entry in your consol with pink color background and yellow font color with this text `>>> Initializing`.

+### log(String message)

+This method will simply log the message with magenta color as the font's foreground color and `>>>` at the strat of the message.

+### log(String message, String foreground)

+This method will accept the color for font's foreground side by side the message.
+It will log the message using the color with the `>>>` at the start of the message.

+### log(String message, String foreground, String background)

+This method will accept colors both for font's foreground and message background.
+It will log the message using the given colors with the `>>>` at the start of the message.

+### logError(String message)

+This method will send the log message into the consol using `black` as the foreground and `bright red` as the background colors with the `>>>` at the start of the message.

+### logWarning(String message)

+this method will send the log message into the consol using `black` as the foreground and `bright yellow` as the background colors with the `>>>` at the start of the message.

+### logN(String message)

+this method will simply log the message without any coloring start with the addition of `>>>` at the start of the message.

+### logRGB256(String message, int r, int g, int b)

+This method will accept red, green, and blue values for any color even outside of the boundaries of the ANSI escape characters for the font's foreground color.
+It will log the message with the addition of `>>>` at the start of the message.

+### logBackRGB256(String message, int rf, int gf, int bf, int rb, int gb, int bb)

+This method will accept red, green, and blue values separately for any color even outside of the boundaries of the ANSI escape characters for the font's foreground and the message's background colors.
+It will log the message with the addition of `>>>` at the start of the message.